- Atopic dermatitis is a chronic, intermittent disease. It is most prevalent in children but affects all ages.

 - The patient is improved, now less erythematous but still with lichenified pruritic plaques

-- Recommend continuing topical regimen with addition of NB-UVB three times a week
+- Recommend continuing topical regimen with addition of NB-UVB 3 times a week

 - Follow-up in 1 month to determine whether phototherapy must be continued and to decide about systemic immunosuppression (such as prednisone or cyclosporine) if the disease is worsening

-- 4-year-old child with long standing atopic dermatitis of the face, trunk, arms, and legs, now presenting with acute onset of increased erythema, honey-colored crusting of eczematous plaques, and excoriations of his skin
+- 4-year-old child with longstanding atopic dermatitis of the face, trunk, arms, and legs, now presenting with acute onset of increased erythema, honey-colored crusting of eczematous plaques, and excoriations of the skin

 - He was previously well managed with hydrocortisone 1% cream and emollient, used once daily